mifi/lossless-cut/docs/troubleshooting.md

 ## Output file name is missing characters (Chinese, accents etc)

 If the output file name has special characters that get replaced by underscore (`_`), try to turn off ["Sanitize"](https://github.com/mifi/lossless-cut/issues/889) in the "Output file names" editor in the "Export options" dialog.
 Note that this will cause special characters like `/` to be preserved.
 Some characters are not supported in some operating systems, so be careful. using `/` or `\` can be used to create a folder structure from your segments when exported.

+If your source file's name is so long that the output file name becomes truncated, you can also try the above suggestion.

 ## Preview / playback problems